SHOPPINGCLAW

 Can agents just crawl the web instead?

-They can find information, but they still need a trust and discovery layer that makes commercial posture easier to compare.
+They can find information, but they still need a trust and discovery layer that makes commercial fit easier to compare.

 Why do directories still matter in an MCP world?